Page owner: Professional standards director

 Before you start the test, you are advised to disable any autocorrect/autocomplete option on your computer (or other device) or else monitor everything you type.
 You may wish to minimise your browser toolbars to allow more screen space.
 The opening page of the test contains the instructions.
 The clock starts only when you turn to the second page; you then have 60 minutes to take the test.
 You cannot pause or stop the clock, though you can go back to check or change your answers within the 60 minutes.
 If an emergency prevents you completing it, contact the office as soon as you can with details of the emergency and supporting evidence.
 At the end of the test, you will be able to see your results in full; note that you will not be able to return to the test later to view your results again.

 If you have just applied to join the Institute or to upgrade your membership and you judge (or are advised) that you need to take an editorial test to be admitted to the grade you have applied for, you have 30 days to take the test, from when you receive your membership number or (if applicable) from when the Admissions Panel says that you need to take the test.

 If you have taken the test once, you may pay a fee to resit (another version of) the test, again only once.
 Before resitting, you should revise thoroughly first.
 At present there are only two versions of the basic test, so people can resit it only once; that restriction will be eased when we have more tests available.
 When you resit, you must take a different version of the test or your result will not be valid; so, if you previously sat Test No. 1, you cannot take that test again as a resit.
 If the weblink offers you the same test again, please contact [email protected] to arrange your resit.

-Please only click the button below to pay for the test when you are ready to take it.
+Please click the button below when you are ready to pay for the test.

 Before resitting the test, you should revise your knowledge of the editorial syllabus.